Forma Urbis Romae

+Description

 It originally measured 18 m (60 ft) wide by 13 m (45 ft) high and was carved into 150 Proconnesian marble slabs mounted on an interior wall of the Temple of Peace.

 Created at a scale of approximately 1 to 240 (Cadario states 1:260 to 1:270), the map was detailed enough to show the floor plans of nearly every temple, bath, and insula in the central Roman city.
-The boundaries of the plan were decided based on the available space on the marble, instead of by geographical or political borders as modern maps usually are.

 The map was oriented with south at the top.
 On the map are names and plans of public buildings, streets, and private homes.
 The creators used signs and details like columns and staircases.